stayzilla/zepto-autocomplete/README.md

       ...
       ...
     }
 ```
+* Example folder contains a complete working html,js and css.

 ## Dependencies
 There are no hard dependencies.
 Running an `npm install` will install the libraries required.